Unity-Technologies/UnityRenderStreaming/Packages/com.unity.renderstreaming/Documentation~/en/https.md

     ```

-## **Step 5: Create a Private Key (client-1.local.key) and Certificate Request (client-1.local.csr) for the New Domain**
+## Step 5: Create a Private Key (client-1.local.key) and Certificate Request (client-1.local.csr) for the New Domain

-* Execute this command ensuring the following fields are the same as the ones you used in [Step 1: Create a Private Key](#Step-1:-Create-a-Private-Key):
+Execute this command ensuring the following fields are the same as the ones you used in **Step 1: Create a Private Key**:
   * C=CA (Country)
   * ST=Quebec (State)
   * L=montreal (Locale)